GRE-Cheating-Service/.github/profile/README.md

 -   **Always Double-Check:** A very small number of universities may have specific policies.
 It's always best to verify the admissions requirements for your target programs on their websites or by contacting their admissions office.
 -   **Changing Landscape:** While acceptance is currently widespread, it's good practice to stay up-to-date on GRE policies on the ETS website ([https://www.ets.org/gre](https://www.ets.org/gre)) in case things change in the future.

 **Bottom Line:** Focus on achieving the best possible GRE score.
+Don't just keep worrying about **Is the GRE at home not accepted**, just contact the university and seek clarification.
 Whether you take the test at home or at a test center shouldn't be a major concern for most applicants.

 ## Does it count against you to guess on the GRE?
 Absolutely not!
 There's no penalty for guessing on the GRE.
 In fact, it's highly recommended that you guess on any questions you don't know the answer to.
 Here's why: